Slametr6/e-payroll/README.md

 # e-payroll
 **Payroll Application PT.
-Dwi Pratama Teknik**
+XYZ**

 The E-Payroll application is a simple application that can be used for Payroll at PT.
-Dwi Pratama Teknik.
+XYZ.
 Here is a view of the program that was created.

 # Login View
 ![image](https://user-images.githubusercontent.com/53107522/128480398-2b87b847-3ada-4751-915a-838d4e2fe80a.png)